-ODJFS shall reimburse only the hospice provider directly for the costs of all covered services related to the treatment of the consumer's terminal illness with the exception of reimbursement for physician services that are for direct patient care and, if the consumer is under age twenty-one, with the exception of reimbursement for concurrent curative treatment for the consumer's terminal illness.
+The Ohio department of medicaid (ODM) shall reimburse only the hospice provider directly for the costs of all covered services related to the treatment of the individual's terminal illness with the exception of reimbursement for physician services that are for direct patient care and, if the individual is under age twenty-one, with the exception of reimbursement for concurrent curative treatment for the individual's terminal illness.
 Physician services for direct patient care will be reimbursed according to paragraph (D) of this rule.
 Providers billing for concurrent curative treatment will be reimbursed according to paragraph (H) of this rule.

 (A) Based on the methodology set forth in 42 C.F.R.
-418.302 (August 6, 2009), the medicaid payment for hospice services is made at one of four predetermined rates.
-Each rate is based on the level of care that is appropriate for the consumer for each day while under the care of the hospice.
+418.302 (October 1, 2014), the medicaid payment for hospice services is made at one of four predetermined rates.
+Each rate is based on the level of care that is appropriate for the individual for each day while under the care of the hospice.

 Each rate covers all services rendered by the hospice (either directly or under contractual arrangement), the administrative services, the technical services, and the general supervisory activities performed by physicians, and travel expenses and supervision provided by other hospice staff.

 The medicaid maximum payment rate for each hospice is set forth in the hospice's provider charge file that is specifically assigned to each participating hospice.